pji/blackjack/README.rst

 The following features are on the nice-to-have list:

+* Add card count display to LogUI.
+* Make card count in LogUI optional.
-* Add optional card count to display.
+* Add card count display to TableUI.
+* Make card count in TableUI optional.
 * Display recent actions in TableUI.
 * Build UI for saving and restoring game state.
 * Allow for insurance less than half of initial bet.